ggreer/the_silver_searcher/win32/README.md

 Home page: http://sourceforge.net/projects/pthreads4w/

-Using a patched version of pthread 3.0, which is the latest available as of November 2018.
+Using a patched version of pthread 3.0, which is the latest available as of June 2020.
 Note that the 2.10 beta used by [KJK](https://github.com/kjk/the_silver_searcher) worked with only minimal patches for MsvcLibX compatibility, but the 2.10 RC, 2.10 release, and 3.0 release do not: They hang at run time.
 The root cause is a memory allocation issue in purely static builds of pthreads.lib